Farratto/JackOfAllThings/README.md

 * Adds an action tab to items and spells.
 Allows for editing spell effects without putting the record onto a character.
 * Adds the ability to set actions to items, which will be shown on the character's Action Tab when the item is equipped.
 * Adds charges to items.
 Automated recharging.
 Can have items recharged using a die.
 Can configure something to happen when the item runs out of charges.
-* Adds inventories to NPCs.
-The primary benefit of this feature at present is to give NPCs items that have Actions.
 * Time-based recharge.
 When used in conjunction with the Clock Adjuster extension, items may be configured to recharge daily at Dawn, Noon, Dusk, or Midnight.
 * Equipped Effects.
 When the two extensions are used in conjunction, the power automation feature of Equipped Effects will add the power to the item.
 * Automatic Effects data.
 Leverages data in Automatic effects to automate item recharge configuration for items equipped while using Equipped Effects and Clock Adjuster.